rkhullar/python-libraries/pygo-tools/readme.md

 ```

 #### Build
-The `Makefile` at the project level runs `setup.py bdist_wheel` in order to create the wheel file under the `dist` folder.
+The `Makefile` at the project level runs `python -m build -n --wheel` in order to create the wheel file under the `dist` folder.
 The binary distribution should include your python and golang source code, along with the compiled library and extension.
 ```text
 - example/lib/libhello.so